Roger Ascham: Education

-Ascham was educated at the house of Sir Humphrey Wingfield, a barrister, Ascham tells us, in the Toxophilus under a tutor named R. Bond.
+Ascham was educated at the house of barrister Sir Humphrey Wingfield, Ascham tells us in the Toxophilus, under a tutor named R. Bond.
 His preferred sport was archery, and Sir Humphrey "would at term times bring down from London both bows and shafts and go with them himself to see them shoot".
 Hence Ascham's earliest English work, the Toxophilus, the importance which he attributed to archery in educational establishments, and probably the reason for archery in the statutes of St Albans, Harrow and other Elizabethan schools.

 Through Toxophilus, Ascham sought to teach the art of shooting and present a literary piece with proper English vocabulary.
 He criticised other English authors for sprinkling foreign terms into their works.
 Prior to Toxophilus' publication, the bow had been forgotten by the English people with firearms evolving as the prevailing weapons of choice.
 The book sparked renewed interest in the practice of archery and Ascham was able to present it as an "innocent, salutary, useful, and liberal division".
 Many recognise the use of the bow as a disciplined skill, requiring more practice than any other instrument of offence.

 From this private tuition Ascham was sent "about 1530", at the age, it is said, of fifteen, to St John's College, Cambridge, then the largest and most learned college in either university, where he devoted himself specially to the study of Greek, then newly revived.
 Equipped with a small knowledge of the Greek language, Ascham went on to read lectures and teach fellow St. John students the language.
 He believed that the best way to learn a language was by teaching it.
 Ascham was applauded for his encouragement of Greek learning in the University.
 In particular, Robert Pember, a fellow student, praised Ascham's lectures and his method of teaching a language in order to learn it.
 In a letter to Ascham, Pember stated that "he would gain more knowledge by explaining one of Aesop's Fables to a boy, than by hearing one of Homer's poems explained by another".
 Ascham was then appointed by the University to read Greek at open schools and received payment through honorary stipends.
 This was monumental for Ascham because at the time, there was no established lecturer of Greek at the University.
 Here he fell under the influence of Sir John Cheke, who was admitted a fellow in Ascham's first year, and Sir Thomas Smith.
 Cheke in turn was friendly with Anthony Denny, who was brother-in-law to Kat Ashley, governess to the Lady Elizabeth.
 His guide and friend was Robert Pember, "a man of the greatest learning and with an admirable ability in the Greek tongue".